Zelogx Platform - Demo Gallery

 ./02_vpnSetup.sh

-At the end of the script the console prints a URL.
+At the end of the script the console prints URL below.
 Open it and check the Notes section for the initial Pritunl login username and password.
-You can also restore Pritunl creation if necessary:

 ./0201_createPritunlVM.sh --destroy

-Save the generated Proxmox access accounts shown at the end of the setup — you will use them in Mission 5.
+- Save the generated Proxmox access accounts shown at the end of the setup — you will use them in Mission 5.

 Example output (save these credentials):